 Charlie didn’t care, he liked her.
 She was good fun, which was why their business arrangement had turned into a real party.
 She didn’t ask lots of tedious questions regarding his wedding ring, or his spotless reputation as a local politician, or crazy things like the future.
 She just gave in and went with the flow, choosing to have a good time and make the best of things.
 Gina or Gloria was a person after his own heart.

-There were two empty champagne bottles on one bedside cabinet, a half-full bottle of Chivas Regal on the other with a coffee mug full of cigarette stubs on the other despite the fact that all the hotel rooms in the world were now non-smoking.
+There were two empty champagne bottles on one bedside cabinet, a half-full bottle of Chivas Regal and a coffee mug full of cigarette stubs on the other despite the fact that all the hotel rooms in the world were now non-smoking.
 No problem with that, no problem with anything, because the manager was a close personal friend, meaning that he had at least as much to lose as Charlie, if he ever wanted to make trouble.

 Charlie sat up and pulled himself back to lean against the headboard.
 It was hard work.
 Gina or Gloria loved her work, and she was good at it.
 He looked at the light from the bathroom, although it pained him.
 He could hear the whir of the fan, but nothing else.
 Maybe she was on the toilet, squeezing one out.
 Or watching the Kardashians on her phone.